-For those experiencing moderate to severe withdrawal symptoms, treatment centers may provide medications that can stabilize the brain and ease distressing effects, though some detox methods do not use medications.
+For those experiencing moderate to severe withdrawal symptoms, treatment centers may provide medications that can stabilize the brain and ease distressing effects.
+Most health agencies recommend medication-assisted treatment as the most effective way to help a person recover from addiction.
+However, some detox methods do not use medications.

 Drugs used during heroin detox include clonidine, buprenorphine, codeine phosphate, naltrexone and methadone.